reshmabidikar/slate/source/includes/_subscription.md

 ### Create a subscription

 This API creates a base product subscription.
 It also creates a bundle to contain the subscription.
+See [Bundle](https://killbill.github.io/slate/#bundle) for further information.

 **HTTP Request**